 The financial services sector has endured a torrid time in the past 18 months.
-For most companies it’s been a tough job just trying to survive and they way is littered with casualties.
+For most companies, it’s been a tough job just trying to survive and the way is littered with casualties.
 There are however reasons for optimism and even talk of improving trading conditions in recent weeks.

 Is using SMS right for my business?

 The entire consumer finance industry is very well suited to using SMS as a way of communicating with its customer and prospect base.
 Companies tend to be very rich is customer data and may hold dozens of pieces of information on individual customers.
 The potential of the mobile phone as a channel for communication is however often overlooked.

 Can I use my customers’ mobile numbers for SMS campaigns?